Goliath Season 3: A Means to an End

 We find out that when Wade had considered his 2008 lawsuit a lost cause, his sister Diana had persuaded him to pursue it.
 And it was also Diana’s idea to take control of the Blackwood County water reserve in 2019, something she thought up one night in the backroom of the casino when they were both under the influence.
 It was all a means to an end.

-Diana used her connections to get the Los Angeles Metropolitan Water District on side by bringing in Marisol Silva (who was then a member of the Los Angeles City Council) and Tom Wyatt (a depraved billionaire property developer from Season 2), although we are never expressly told what Wyatt’s involvement was in the deal, if any, and he is never mentioned in the court case that follows.
+Diana used her connections to get the Los Angeles Metropolitan Water District on side by bringing in Marisol Silva (who was then a member of the LA City Council) and Tom Wyatt (the depraved billionaire property developer from Season 2), although we are never expressly told what Wyatt’s involvement was in the deal, if any, and he is never mentioned in the court case that follows.

 The Big Four at Big Sur in Goliath Season 3: The weird and the wonderful.
 Dennis Quaid and Beau Bridges plus two.